 Many employers are already gearing up to restructure their business so that the people they are making redundant can be served notice while they are still on full 80% furlough pay.

-We would recommend that any notice is paid at ‘normal renumeration’ if not topping up the 80%.
-This is unless the employee agrees to accept the furlough pay in
+We would recommend that any notice is paid at ‘normal remuneration’ if not topping up the 80%.
+This is unless your employee agrees to accept the furlough pay in

 stead of their notice pay.
 The redundancy process must be fair and include a fair selection process.
 Accrued holiday will also need to be paid.

-You can place an employee on furlough if they have caring responsibilities, as long as they have been on the payroll from 30 October 2020 or before.
+You can place an employee on furlough if they have caring responsibilities, as long as they are eligible.
+However, this is not mandatory and it is up to you to decide if you want to do this.

 Government advice for people who are told to shield due to being clinically extremely vulnerable is to work from home if possible.
 If they cannot work from home then they should not attend work.
-Employers can place a shielding employee on furlough as long as they have been on the payroll from 30 October 2020 or before.
+You can place a shielding employee on furlough as long as they are eligible.
+This is optional and it is up to you as the employer whether you would decide to do this.

 If you wish to furlough an employee who is currently off sick for business reasons, you are entitled to do so.
-If they are already on sick pay you would stop this to put them on furlough pay as long as they were on payroll on or before 30 October 2020.
+If they are already on sick pay you would stop this to put them on furlough pay as long as they are eligible.

 Yes.
 You will calculate her furlough pay based on her salary not her statutory maternity benefit and you can pay her 80% if she agrees.

 Annual leave can be taken while she is on furlough.
-You will be able to claim 80% of her salary from HMRC to help cover the cost of her annual leave but she must receive full holiday pay.
+You will be able to claim support from HMRC to help cover the cost of her annual leave but she must receive full holiday pay.